-Whether you’re after shopping, bar hopping, classy restaurants, architecture, or simply people watching, the Gaslamp Quarter is the heart of downtown.
+Whether you’re after some of the best shopping in San Diego, bar hopping, classy restaurants, architecture, or simply people watching, the Gaslamp Quarter is the heart of San Diego.

-I would recommend seeing it during the day and also at night to see the difference, especially on Friday and Saturday nights when it really comes alive.
+I would recommend exploring Gaslamp during the day and also at night to see the difference, especially on Friday and Saturday nights when it really comes alive with nightlife.

-I used to work down in Gaslamp for an internship and our building was the coolest office I’ve ever been in.
+I used to work in Gaslamp for an internship and our building was the coolest office I’ve ever worked in.
 It was part of the old Louis Bank of Commerce built in 1888.

-The Gaslamp Quarter Historical Foundation is in place to make sure that those old buildings don’t lose their façade to more modern aesthetics.
+The Gaslamp Quarter Historical Foundation is in place to make sure those cool old buildings don’t lose their façade to more modern aesthetics.